 An effective food garden design that enables good drainage and considers overland and overhead water flow, supported by appropriate organic garden management practices, will deal with most of your problems before you have to take remedial action after a major rain event.
 However, in extreme situations unexpected flooding will force you to take action, nature can be unpredictable.

-Our mentoring and food garden design and build services are aimed at preparing your garden to thrive, being pro-active in growing rather than mostly re-active in cleaning up problems.
+Our mentoring and food garden design and build services and organic and biodynamic gardening workshops are aimed at preparing your garden to thrive, being pro-active in growing rather than mostly re-active in cleaning up problems.
 You still need to hone your observation, the garden will not run on autopilot!

 I see managing excess moisture in the vegetable garden as a good problem, imagine if you lived in a desert.

 Authored by Peter Kearney – www.myfoodgarden.com.au